FastFilter/xorfilter/README.md

 The current implementation has a false positive rate of about 0.3% and a memory usage of less than 9 bits per entry for sizeable sets.

-You construct the filter as follows:
+You construct the filter as follows starting from a slice of 64-bit integers:

 ```Go
 filter := xorfilter.Populate(keys) // keys is of type []uint64
 ```
-It turns an object of type `Xor8`.
+It returns an object of type `Xor8`.
+The 64-bit integers would typically be hash values of your objects.

 You can then query it as follows: